 ATTENTION: Use of the CADP software is subject to the terms and conditions defined in a software agreement.
-You should not use the CADP software unless you are certain that you have the right to do so.
-By going on and downloading software from our site, you signify that you have read the CADP software agreement and accept its terms and conditions.
+For academic users, this agreement is available in French and in English.
+For non-academic users, a separate agreement must be signed with INRIA beforehand.
+By going on and downloading software from our site, you signify that there exists a valid software agreement corresponding for your situation, that you have read it and accept its terms and conditions.

 First, make sure that you are in possession of the password required for